vuejs/docs/src/guide/quick-start.md

 If your preferred browser does not support import maps yet, you can polyfill it with [es-module-shims](https://github.com/guybedford/es-module-shims).
 :::

-:::warning Not for production
+:::warning Notes on Production Use
-The import-maps-based setup is meant for learning only - if you intend to use Vue without build tools in production, make sure to check out the [Production Deployment Guide](/guide/best-practices/production-deployment.html#without-build-tools).
+The examples so far are using the development build of Vue - if you intend to use Vue from a CDN in production, make sure to check out the [Production Deployment Guide](/guide/best-practices/production-deployment.html#without-build-tools).
 :::

-### Serving over HTTP
+### Splitting Up the Modules

 As we dive deeper into the guide, we may need to split our code into separate JavaScript files so that they are easier to manage.
 For example: